Rinsing Your Mouth Is Important If You Have Bleeding Gums

 Before turning to rinsing your mouth to deal with bleeding gums it is a good idea to learn what can cause bleeding gums.
 The most common reason that people suffer from this issue is poor technique when brushing and flossing.
 Brushing too hard or flossing excessively can damage the gums and can cause them to start bleeding.
 In this case, the bleeding will stop, and the gums can heal from the damage.

 When people suffer from gum disease, they can also have bleeding gums.
 In this case, treatment at our offices is necessary to repair the damage caused by gum disease.
 While the gums are healing from the disease, rinsing can help in different ways.

 When you rinse out your mouth with warm salt water to help with bleeding gums, you are accomplishing a few things.
 You are removing some of the debris and food particles that can irritate the gums and lead to bleeding.
 You are also providing some relief to the soreness that comes with whatever causes the bleeding gums.

-In the case of gum disease, regular rinsing can help keep the mouth cleaner and can help remove the bacteria that causes gum disease.
+In the case of gum disease, regular rinsing can help keep the mouth cleaner and can help remove the bacteria that cause gum disease.
 It provides relief to the gums from any discomfort the gum disease causes.

 Rinsing out your mouth is another part of a good oral hygiene routine.
 The fact that it can help with bleeding gums is a bonus that many need to take advantage of.